Search by

 How long is my contract?

+To maintain their contract cycles, your contract will be for one of the following lengths: 12-months (equivalent to a full calendar year) 6-months (equivalent to a half full calendar year) 44-weeks* (equivalent to an academic year) 22-weeks* (equivalent to a semester) * 44 and 22-week contracts are only available in Semester 1 of each year.
+They are not available for NRAS or International U18 rooms.
 This may vary in some instances and the property will advise if this is the case.
-Of course, you will always be given the opportunity to renew your contract and your property team will contact you in advance of the end date to advise the options.
+Of course, you will always be given the opportunity to renew your contract and your property team will contact you in advance of the end date to advise available options.

-Can I stay at Property Management for longer than my initial contract length?
+Can I stay at property for longer than my initial contract length?

 Yes, you can stay for the duration of your study.
 They will always contact you prior to the end of your existing lease to see if you would like to renew and for how long.